PatrickFis/Azure-Study-Notes/Azure Developer/Azure User Authentication and Authorization.md

     - Delegated: Those assigned to a user
     - Application: Those for the app itself
   - Be aware of consent types
-    - Static, incremental, dynamic, or admin consent
+    - Static, incremental and dynamic (note: the video says these are different but they're the same per https://github.com/MicrosoftDocs/azure-docs/issues/86161), or admin consent
   - You may have to look at an OAuth HTTP request
     - Be aware of scopes and what permissions they give (look at the graph API for this)
   - Shared access signatures (SAS)